-Below are our frequently asked questions about windshield repair and windshield replacement to help us better serve out customers.
+Below are our frequently asked questions about windshield repair and windshield replacement.
 If your questions are not answered here, do not hesitate to call or text (804) 519-4218 or complete our contact form.
-Additionally, follow us on Facebook for more information.
+Additionally, you can follow us on Facebook for more information.

 Q: Do you come to me or do I have to come to your shop for service?

-A: RVA Glass provides FREE mobile windshield repair service.
-RVA Glass is a mobile-only company that saves you money and time by coming to you at your home or office.
-By not having a physical shop, we are able to keep overhead as low as possible and thus pass on the savings to you by offering you the lowest rate possible for your windshield replacement!
+A: RVA Glass is a mobile-only company that saves you money and time.
+We will go to your home or office, at no extra cost!
+By not having a physical shop, we are able to keep overhead as low as possible.
+Thus, passing on the savings to you by offering the lowest rate possible for your windshield replacement.

 Q: Do you work with insurance companies for auto glass replacements?

 A: We no longer accept insurance claims.
-The automobile insurance world has changed significantly recently, and we’ve found time and time again that our clients have saved even more money by paying out of pocket than by paying their insurance deductibles.
+Recently, the automobile insurance world has significantly changed.
+We found over time that our clients saved even more money by paying out of pocket than paying their insurance deductibles.

 Q: How long does the windshield replacement process take?

 A: Typically, the process takes between 1-2 hours.
 RVA Glass uses only premium urethane/glue, so the “Safe Drive Away Time” is only 30 minutes.
-This means the vehicle can be safely driven in 30 minutes after the installation is complete.
-We are happy to work with you and be flexible regarding your schedule to ensure that your car will be driveable whenever you need it.
+Meaning, the vehicle can be safely driven in 30 minutes after the installation.
+We are happy to work flexibly around your schedule to ensure that your car will be driveable whenever you need it.

 Q: How long do I have to wait to wash my car at a car wash?

-A: In general it is recommended that you wait at least 48 hours before washing your vehicle at a commercial high pressure car wash.
-The high pressure from automatic car washes can damage the seal and outer moldings before the urethane has a chance to sufficiently and safely cure.
-However, there is no reason to fear if it rains after your windshield replacement, as the moisture can actually help the curing process of the urethane sealant.
+A: In general, it is recommended that you wait at least 48 hours before washing your vehicle at a commercial high pressure car wash.
+The high pressure from automatic car washes can damage the seal and outer moldings.
+Way before the urethane has a chance to sufficiently and safely cure.
+However, there is no reason to fear if it rains after your windshield replacement.
+The moisture can actually help the curing process of the urethane sealant.
 It is also okay to hand wash your car with low pressure water around the windshield area.

-A: The standard rule of thumb is that anything smaller than a regular quarter can be repaired, however that is only if the windshield damage is not obstructing the drivers line of sight.
-If any glass has cracks or significant chips that do obstruct the driver’s ability to clearly see the road, or are larger than about 1” in length, the National Glass Association recommends that it be replaced as soon as possible.
+A: The standard rule of thumb is that anything smaller than a regular quarter can be repaired.
+However, that is only if the windshield damage is not obstructing the drivers line of sight.
+The National Glass Association recommends any significant crack or chip that obstructs the driver’s visibility, or any chip about 1″ in length, should be replaced immediately.
 Our technician will fairly assess your windshield and let you know if a repair is possible.
 For more information on what passes or fails inspections, feel free to visit the Virginia State Inspection windshield requirements.
 Also, you could check this handy breakdown by Virginia Tire & Auto.

 Q: How much does it cost?